 - When a patient submits a score between 0 and 6, a Detractor Alert is triggered.
 The Detractor Alert is sent via email to users with the Low Score Alerts turned on in their user profile/settings and provides a link to the NPS result in Reach.

 - Click View Score.
 This opens the patient’s NPS response page in Reach.
 From this page, you can view the NPS score and any comments they submitted.
 You’ll also be able to see demographic information for the patient.

-- When a Detractor score is received, it is highly recommended that clinics attempt to reach out to the patient directly via phone to gain a better understanding of their experience and the additional reasons for submitting their low score.
+- When a Detractor score (NPS of 6 or below) is received, it is highly recommended that clinics attempt to reach out to the patient directly via phone to gain a better understanding of their experience and the additional reasons for submitting their low score.
 This patient outreach can improve the overall satisfaction of the patient and may help to prevent early drop off in care.

 It's important to listen actively, not become defensive, and to ensure that your patient feels heard.

 4. Alternatively, you can draft an email to send directly to the patient.
 Consider if you want this email to come from the patient’s therapist, the clinic owner/manager, or someone else.
 Because the purpose is to get a response, you do not want to use a no-reply address.
 When comfortable with the content, send out the email.

 5. We highly recommend adding Trends.
 Trends can be created or added from the drop-down.
 This will help you categorize the responses, and set you up for success when additional reporting around NPS trends becomes available.

 6. Once a trend is added, hover over the trend to assign the NPS Color to the trend.
 Use Green if it is a positive/promoter trend, use Gray if it is a neutral/passive trend, and use Red if it is a negative/detractor trend.